jaredraynes/Sheep_Saliva/sheep_knitr.md

 ## Background

+R scripts and markdown documents can be found at <https://github.com/jaredraynes/Sheep_Saliva>

 Background and data provided by Dr Michelle Colgrave

 Dark cutting is a notoriously difficult trait to assess.
 In this trial we proposed to assess dark cutting by a combination of muscle glycogen content and pH 24 hours post-slaughter.
 We also performed quantitative proteomics analysis on the saliva taken from sheep under different conditions of nutrition.